-In his new exhibition at The Ravestijn Gallery, Koen Hauser (1972) presents a mysterious collection of photographs of objects and sculptures; many of these only exist in his imagination until he visualises them through an array of digital and manual means.
+In his new exhibition, titled Skulptura, Koen Hauser (b.1972, the Netherlands) presents an eclectic collection of photographs featuring an array of objects and sculptures, many of them existing only in his imagination before they are materialised through the help of digital technologies.

-He received several grants from the Mondriaan Fund, and was awarded the title ‘Photographer of the Netherlands’ in 2014.
-His work is held in both national and international public and private collections, including Gemeentemuseum (Den Haag) and the Museum of Fine Arts (Houston).
-His work has been shown across Europe, the United States and China in various solo and group exhibitions including FOAM (Amsterdam), Unseen Photofair (Amsterdam), Institut Néerlandais (Paris) and the He Xiang Ning Art Museum (Shigzen, China).
+He has received various scholarships from the Mondriaan Fund and in 2014, acquired the title of ‘Photographer of the Fatherland’.
+His work is held in both national and international public and private collections, including municipal museum (The Hague) and The Museum of Fine Arts (Houston).
+His work has been shown in Europe, the United States and China in various solo and group exhibitions, including FOAM (Amsterdam), Unseen Photofair (Amsterdam), Institut Néerlandais (Paris) and the He Xiang Ning Art Museum (Shigzen, China).

-Should you like to receive more information and/or images do not hesitate to contact the gallery at email@example.com
+For more information and/or to receive an exposé of this show, please do not hesitate to contact the gallery at email@example.com